pstaender/mongraph/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-(until version 0.1.12 mongoose was available under the MIT license)

 ### TODO's